CEO Report

 We monitor the statuses of “the big three” vehicles with a whiteboard with a picture of a stop light representing each vehicle.
 Our goal each year is to be on the first day of Spring with a “green light” status on all vehicles.
 Any non-start, high possibility of breakdown, potential of further or permanent damage to the car, or any safety issue will put the vehicle into “red light.”
 A “yellow light” will indicate maintenance issues and minor items needing to be addressed.

-We MET our Bus Status Goal, with three-thirds of the main three vehicles being green-lit to end the delivery season.
+We MET our Bus Status Goal, with 3 of 3 of the main three vehicles being green-lit to end the delivery season.

 This year, we pushed ourselves and our vehicles harder and farther than any year since our inception.
 We put our vehicles through Hell.
 Our Motor T Team is among our Mission’s most vital and closest teams.
 While we may have met the goal, we have a lot of work to do in our “off-season” to address various maintenance and repair items.
 I can count on our team to prepare these vehicles for the next season!